 - The paper defines a note as $((a{pk}, pk{enc}), v, \rho, rcm, s, cm)$, whereas this specification defines a Sprout note as (a{pk}, v, ρ, rcm) .
-The instantiation of COMM_s in section 5.1 of the paper did not actually use s, and neither does the new instantiation of NoteCommit^{Sprout} in Sprout. pk{enc} is also not needed as part of a note: it is not an input to NoteCommit^{Sprout} nor is it constrained by the Zerocash POUR statement or the Zcash JoinSplit statement. cm can be computed from the other fields.
+The instantiation of COMM_s in section 5.1 of the paper did not actually use s, and neither does the new instantiation of NoteCommit Sprout in Sprout. pk{enc} is also not needed as part of a note: it is not an input to NoteCommit nor is it constrained by the Zerocash POUR statement or the Zcash JoinSplit statement. cm can be computed from the other fields.
 (The definition of notes for Sapling is different again.) - The length of proof encodings given in the paper is 288 bytes.
 [Sprout] This differs from the 296 bytes specified in § 5.4.9.1 'BCTV14' on p.
 75, because both the x-coordinate and compressed y-coordinate of each point need to be represented.
 Although it is possible to encode a proof in 288 bytes by making use of the fact that elements of \mathbb{F}q can be represented in 254 bits, we prefer to use the standard formats for points defined in [IEEE2004].
-The fork of libsnark used by Zcash uses this standard encoding rather than the less efficient (uncompressed) one used by upstream libsnark.
-In Sapling, a customized encoding is used for BLS12-381 points in Groth16 proofs to minimize length. - The range of monetary values differs.
-In Zcash this range is $\{0...MAX_MONEY\}$, while in Zerocash it is $\{0...2^{\ell{value}}-1\}$.
+The fork of libsnark used by libsnark uses this standard encoding rather than the less efficient (uncompressed) one used by upstream libsnark.
+In libsnark a customized encoding is used for libsnark points in libsnark for libsnark in libsnark

+• The range of monetary values differs.
+In Zcash this range is $\{0...\text{MAX_MONEY}\}$, while in Zerocash it is $\{0...2^{\ell{\text{value}}}-1\}$.
 (The JoinSplit statement still only directly enforces that the sum of amounts in a given JoinSplit transfer is in the latter range; this enforcement is technically redundant given that the Balance property holds.)